 - 6.1 Environmental Health - No objections, conditions required regarding contaminated land, noise and refuse storage.
 No further comments on amended plans. - 6.2 Construction Futures Financial contribution and training weeks will be required. - 6.3 Surface Water Drainage Initial comments: Insufficient detail provided.
 Response to revised plans: The impacts of surface water drainage will be adequately addressed, subject to conditions requiring a surface water drainage scheme for the site and the maintenance of the scheme. - 6.4 Local Highway Authority Initial comments: Amendments required to car park access, access gradients and surfacing.
-Comments on revised plans: Happy with revised layout, conditions will be required for visibility splays, positive means of drainage and construction management plan. - 6.5 Police Crime Prevention - Security measures required. - 6.6 Councillor Jane Birch Concerned over scale of development, parking, overshadowing of neighbouring properties, design of the building which is not in keeping with the area and the potential for anti-social behaviour. - 6.7 Comments on amended plans: Acknowledge many objections have been addressed, however the design and mass of the proposed building, remains unacceptable to local residents.
+Comments on revised plans: Happy with revised layout, conditions will be required for visibility splays, positive means of drainage and construction management plan. - 6.5 Police Crime Prevention - Security measures required. - 6.6 Anglian Water no objection; requesting a planning condition requiring the submission of a surface water strategy. - 6.7 Councillor Jane Birch Concerned over scale of development, parking, overshadowing of neighbouring properties, design of the building which is not in keeping with the area and the potential for anti-social behaviour.

+- 6.8 Comments on amended plans: Acknowledge many objections have been addressed, however the design and mass of the proposed building, remains unacceptable to local residents.
 The corner remains four storeys high and as such is the only building of that height on the estate.
 The proposed shop is not needed.
 Signage and advertising will be a distraction.
 Customer footfall will cause disturbance to residents.
 Deliveries will cause unacceptable traffic congestion and noise.
-Strongly request that the applicant revisits the proposal, and a design which is more in keeping and acceptable to the residents of the area is developed.

-- 6.8 Councillor Sarah Uldall Concerned about traffic impact and scale and design of the building. - 6.9 Councillor Sally Beardsworth - Concerned about the impact on the road network and the size and scale of the development.
+Strongly request that the applicant revisits the proposal, and a design which is more in keeping and acceptable to the residents of the area is developed. - 6.9 Councillor Sarah Uldall Concerned about traffic impact and scale and design of the building. - 6.10 Councillor Sally Beardsworth Concerned about the impact on the road network and the size and scale of the development.